 Achieving and maintaining weight loss is made difficult by many factors, including weight loss-induced changes in energy expenditure and hormonal mediators of appetite, which favor weight regain.

 ● Improve health status – If improvement in one’s health is the goal, success may be measured by the degree of weight loss and measurable or perceived improvement in physical function, comorbidities, and/or sense of well-being.
-Weight loss should exceed 2 kg during the first month of drug therapy (1 pound per week), fall more than 4 to 5 percent below baseline between three to six months, and remain at this level to be considered effective.
+Weight loss should exceed 2 kg during the first month of drug therapy (1 pound per week), fall more than 4 to 5 percent below baseline between three and six months, remain at this level to be considered effective.
 A weight loss of 5 to 10 percent can substantially reduce the development of diabetes in those with prediabetes and reduce blood pressure and risk factors for cardiovascular disease in patients with cardiovascular risk factors.

 Improvement in health status after weight loss is an important criterion in the determination of whether to continue drug therapy.